 There is a big correlation between the size of the company and whether they have a website.
 Businesses with more employees are much more likely to build an online presence than businesses with fewer employees.
 This is probably because they have more resources to invest in web development and website management.

 According to a report by Top Design Firms, there is still a significant number (28% to be precise) of small businesses that don’t have an online presence.
 This is a missed opportunity because having a website is one of the most effective marketing tools available.
 It allows you to reach a larger audience and show them what your company offers.

 While having a website is absolutely necessary for businesses in the modern age, implementing it poorly can result in a lot of wasted time and money.
 If you cut corners in the design or development process, you’ll end up with a website that doesn’t inspire trust and may even get hacked!

 In fact, cybersecurity is a notoriously neglected aspect when it comes to small businesses.
+This is why it’s important to scan your website for cybersecurity risks on a regular basis and act upon the data you get.
 And all it takes is one weak link in your website’s security to result in a devastating data breach.

 8. About 43% of all cybersecurity attacks target small businesses

 Small businesses have been increasingly targeted by cyber-attacks in recent years, due to their lack of investment in cybersecurity measures.
 In 2021, this has resulted in a 152% increase in data breaches among small businesses globally.
 That’s double the rate of increase among larger companies.

 Cyberattacks can have devastating consequences for small businesses, which often lack the resources to quickly recover from such an event.
 In addition to the direct financial costs, a data breach can also lead to reputational damage and loss of customer trust.